amkdg/CrackedAppleSiliconMinecraft/README.md

 To begin, clone this repository, containing some pre-compiled core dependencies like LWJGL and a convenient set of setup & launcher scripts.
 Navigate to it in your terminal.
 Then follow the next steps.

+> Note: this repository contain a single file tracked by [git-lfs](https://git-lfs.github.com).
+This file is `zulu-11.jdk/Contents/Home/lib/modules` (160MB).
+Depending on how you clone the repository, this file may not download correctly.
+I recommend using the command `git lfs clone` to be sure.

 ## Download Minecraft client & client libraries

 ```